Parish Organisation

 If the date requested is already taken, the alternatives are: –

-• Ask if it is possible to have a Mass said by Fr Mike at Bungay;
+• Ask if it is possible to have a Mass said by Fr Stephen at Bungay;

 • Approach an alternative parish in our Deanery, e.g. Lowestoft, Southwold, Poringland, Gorleston or Great Yarmouth, phone numbers available on request;